-I've been invited by the Irvine Ranch Conservancy (IRC) to conduct a pilot project evaluating a multitude of environmental management and protection applications for his proprietary AI-driven sensor network technology.
+I've been invited by the Irvine Ranch Conservancy (IRC) to conduct a pilot project evaluating a multitude of environmental management and protection applications for my proprietary AI-driven sensor network technology.
 The program is focused on championing the detection, measurement, notification, and prediction of a variety of dangerous environmental factors in order to facilitate their mitigation and prevention.
 I am really excited about the opportunity to demonstrate my solution in a larger context, in collaboration with Dr. Gregory and his team, and expect the outcomes to be instrumental in future conservation efforts.
 Regular updates about this project will be provided.

 In November 2018 while traveling, I saw on TV the devastating fires burning through California hillsides very similar to where I live.
 I panicked and called my mom back home to see if she was ok.
 I then followed the news with dismay as 85 people were killed, and over 18000 structures destroyed by a single wildfire.
 I was shocked to find out that most of the damage (and almost all fatalities) happened within the first six hours.
 In high wind conditions, these fires can travel up to 10-15 mph, so early detection is crucial.
 Existing solutions, such as satellites only, or high-end cameras on geological stations, are too expensive and difficult to be widely deployed.
 Hence, they cannot be readily available at high-risk locations (near high voltage power company equipment/lines for example).
 As such, existing solutions suffer from the timeliness of response.
 By doing further research I realized what a global problem this is and is only getting worse with global warming.
 I became very motivated to come up with a solution for early wildfire detection and growth prediction that is low cost and easily deployable, and that can hopefully be used all over the world, including developing countries.